Aricatofuka/bx-rest/README.md

 # BX rest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

 This is an intermediary between requests sent from the browser and includes a site on crm bitrix

 ### Install